DamianHr/ng-recruitment/README.md

 ##### Acceptance criteria:

-- The new column is at the very left of the table (`mat-table` in `countries/countries.component.ts`)
+- The new column is on the very left of the table (`mat-table` in `countries/countries.component.html`)
 - The header of the new column is labeled `Flag`
 - The flag has the following styles:
   - a width of 25px